littlerobots/android-basic-conventions-gradle-plugin/README.md

 It is meant for small projects that are in between needing their own convention plugins vs duplicating Android, Kotlin and JVM
 Gradle configuration in various modules.

-This has hardly been tested, it probably doesn't work in KMP projects and is not published to any repository.
-Use at your own risk!
+It has been tested lightly with simple projects only, your mileage might vary.

 ## Setup
 1. Apply this plugin `nl.littlerobots.android-basic-conventions` to your root `build.gradle` file.